aspose-slides/Aspose.Slides-API-References/english/php-java/chartdatapointcollection/adddatapointfordoughnutseries/_index.md

 ---
 title: addDataPointForDoughnutSeries
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 180
 url: /php-java/chartdatapointcollection/adddatapointfordoughnutseries/
 ---

-## addDataPointForDoughnutSeries(com.aspose.slides.IChartDataCell) method
+## addDataPointForDoughnutSeries(ChartDataCell value)  method

  Creates the new data point and adds it to the end of collection.
  Applicable for series which chartType is one of Doughnut subtypes (see also  ChartTypeCharacterizer#isChartTypeDoughnut(int) method).